MalachiHibbins/IMU/LabBook/_build/html/_sources/3LowPassFilters.md

 # Low Pass filters

 A low pass filter is an improvement on the moving average filter it allows low frequencies to pass through but filters out high frequencies.
 Noise is usually high frequency.
-Below is an example of a first order low pass filter.
+Below is an example of a first order low pass filter:

 ```{math}
 :label: eq-lowpass-1